Constructing Reliable Social Networks from Conversational Data: An Ensemble Prompt Engineering Approach with Uncertainty Quantification: Network Construction and Illustrative Applications

-Following the descriptive analysis of classroom interaction networks through visualization and centrality metrics, we now proceed to a more rigorous examination of how these network structures influence student outcomes.
-While network centrality measures offer valuable insight into the roles and prominence of individual students within the interaction network, they do not directly reveal the mechanisms through which these interaction patterns impact learning.
-To understand these mechanisms, we employ network mediation analysis \citep{liu2021social, networkmed, di2022networks}.
-Network mediation analysis provides a framework for addressing this challenge by treating the network structure as a mediating variable.
-A key challenge in implementing network mediation analysis is representing the complex network structure in a way that can be used as a mediator.
-To address this, we adopt the approach of latent space model \citep[LSM]{lsm, hoff2005bilinear, sewell2016latent}).
-LSM provide a framework to represent each student's position within the network in a lower-dimensional latent space, capturing their underlying social dynamics wherein inter-student distances reflect the probability and intensity of their interactions.
+While the centrality analysis in the preceding section identified structurally prominent students, centrality metrics alone do not reveal the mechanisms through which network positions are associated with learning outcomes.
+To move beyond description toward a more formal investigation of these relationships, we employ network mediation analysis \citep{liu2021social, networkmed, di2022networks}.
+This framework treats the network structure as a mediating variable, enabling decomposition of the total association between an individual attribute and an outcome into direct and indirect (network-mediated) components.
+A key challenge in implementing this approach is representing the high-dimensional network structure in a form suitable for use as a mediator.
+We address this by adopting a latent space model (LSM) approach \citep{lsm, hoff2005bilinear, sewell2016latent}, which represents each student's position within the network as a low-dimensional latent vector, capturing underlying social dynamics wherein inter-student distances reflect the probability and intensity of their interactions.